pienas/taskmana/README.md

 A project where I tried out a new React components library called [Mantine](https://mantine.dev/).
-In this project I've built a task management platform similar to [Asana](https://asana.com).
+In this project I've built a task management platform similar to [Asana](https://asana.com) using Next.js, SWR, Mantine, Firebase Firestore and react-trello.

 ## Features